jkey-67/spyglass/README.md

 ### API access enables

- - the right button context menu to set waypoints and destinations in game directly form inside spyglass.
+ - the right button context menu to set waypoints and destinations in game directly form inside EVE Syglass.
  - filling the jump bridge data from online structures
  - using the POI Table to set destination in game
  - monitoring login state and current solar system for registered characters